Nicolelir/psicologist-appointment-booking/README.md

 ## Hero Image

--Hero Image shows a large image of Elvira, which was chosen by her, and which represents the style of psychology that she practices, in an environment of trust, relaxation..........................................
+-Hero Image shows a large image of Elvira, which was chosen by her, and which represents the style of psychology that she practices, in an environment of trust and relaxation.

 ![img](documentation/features/hero_nav.PNG)